-The compositions of any two materials acting with their strength together are composites.
+The composite building materials are made of composition of two or more materila which have enhanced property.
 Natural fiber materials are coming up as excellent substitutes for the prevailing building materials.
 Fibers likes jute, sisal coconut, ramie, banana are cheap and environmentally suited as they are made from natural fibers.
 They are also replacing the fiber reinforced plastics.

-Composites present immense opportunities to replace traditional materials as timber, steel, aluminum and concrete in buildings.
-They benefit in resisting corrosion and their low weight has been proved useful in many low stress applications.
+Composite building materials present immense opportunities to replace traditional materials as timber, steel, aluminum and concrete in buildings.
+They help in reduction of corrosion and their low weight has been proved useful in many low stress applications.
 Each type of composite has its own characteristic properties and thus useful for specific purpose.

 Jute fiber reinforced polypropylene composites, coir fiber reinforced composites, sisal fiber and wollastonite jute pultruded composites are a few to be named.
 CBRI has developed MDF composite doors containing coir fiber, cashew nut, shell liquid (CNSL) as natural resin and Para formaldehyde as major constituents.

 Many composite building materials are generated from glass fibres and industrial wastes.
 These materials are used for manufacturing of portable toiles, water storage tanks, outdoor furniture, bath tubs, interior decoration, basin, door, window frames etc. Thus the application of composite building materials in construction vary from cladding to internal furnishings and the owner highly benefits due to their application because of their light weight, resistance to corrosion and availability in different colours.
 Pultrusion is most cost effective method for producing composite profiles.
 It is commercially applicable for light weight corrosion free structures, electrical non conductive systems and so many other functions.